Pennington Co GOP seeking replacement for Sean McPherson (Dist. 32 House) on ballot

 If you’re a Republican living in District 32, and you have an interest in being selected to run in Representative McPherson’s position, call the Pennington County GOP at 605.348.8396.

-You might also try and e-mail Margarite directly.
+You might also try and e-mail Marguerite directly.
 According to her listing on the SDFRW Board of Director’s page where she serves as President, you can reach her at Trooper_1949@q.com

+According to the SDCL, shown below, the only individuals selecting this replacement candidate will be the Precinct Committeemen and committeewomen from District 32, the current District 32 Legislators and possibly some additional elected officials, who may reside in District 32, who are Central Committee members by virtue of their elected positions.